Eliza Dushku: Production work

 In August 2011, Dushku visited Albania with a crew from the Travel Channel and Lonely Planet to film Dear Albania, a documentary promoting tourism in her father's family's country of origin.

-Dushku has been CEO of her own production company, Boston Diva Productions, with her brother Nate as a partner.
+Dushku became CEO of her own production company, Boston Diva Productions, with her brother Nate as a partner.
 She secured exclusive rights to make an authorized film based on the life of photographer Robert Mapplethorpe.
 At one time provisionally entitled The Perfect Moment, the film was in development over more than a decade.
 Eventually she enlisted the help of Ondi Timoner and Mapplethorpe, with Matt Smith as the title character, was brought to the screen in 2018.

 In 2017, her production company, in association with IM Global Television, was reported to be developing Glen Cook's The Black Company series of books for a television series, with Dushku potentially starring as The Lady.

+In 2024, Dushku and her husband, Peter Palandjian, were executive producers of the documentary film, In Waves and War, which follows several former Navy SEALs as they battle PTSD, depression, and traumatic brain injuries and turn to psychedelic-assisted therapy in order to combat their mental health struggles.
+The film was released by Netflix on November 3, 2025.

 Personal life

-Dushku was raised in the Mormon Church, and still has a Mormon-themed tattoo.
+Dushku was raised in the Church of Jesus Christ of Latter-day Saints (LDS Church), and still has a Mormon-themed tattoo.
 She describes herself as having taken a different path from the LDS Church, and is grateful for having grown up in it.

 Dushku lived for more than 15 years in Los Angeles, though spending substantial time back in Watertown and Boston in the period before her stepfather died.
 She lived for several years in the Laurel Canyon area.

-In 2009, she posed nude for the May issue of Allure magazine.

 In 2014 Dushku moved back to Watertown in order to attend college in Boston.
 As of 2016, she was a student at Suffolk University, studying sociology.
 In 2019, Boston Magazine reported that she was studying holistic psychology at Lesley University; she graduated in 2020.
 In 2023, it was reported by The Boston Globe that Dushku was studying for her master's degree in counseling and clinical mental health, with a focus on psychedelic-assisted therapies and treatment for addiction and mental health.

-During an interview with Boston Magazine in September 2024, Dushku revealed she has become a certified therapist, primarily focusing on psychedelic therapy for trauma patients.
-She has also become an advocate for the use of psychedelic drugs in mental health treatment, citing her own experiences with psychedelics to treat her mental struggles.
+During an interview with Boston Magazine in September 2024, Dushku revealed she had become a certified therapist, primarily focusing on psychedelic therapy for trauma patients.
+She has also become an advocate for the use of psychedelic drugs in mental health treatment, citing her experiences with using the substances to treat her own mental struggles.
 In June 2025, Dushku received her master's degree in clinical mental health counseling from Lesley University.

-She is politically active and campaigned for Bernie Sanders in the U.S. presidential election of 2016.
+She campaigned for Bernie Sanders in the U.S. presidential election of 2016.